Padre Pio

-Pio of Pietrelcina (born Francesco Forgione; 25 May 1887 – 23 September 1968), widely known as Padre Pio (Father Pius), Pater Pius, was an Italian Capuchin friar, priest, stigmatist, and mystic.
-He is venerated as a saint in the Catholic Church, celebrated on 23 September.
+Pio of Pietrelcina (born Francesco Forgione; 25 May 1887 – 23 September 1968), widely known as St. Padre Pio (Italian for "Father Pius", Pater Pius) was an Italian friar of the Order of Friars Minor Capuchin, priest, stigmatist and mystic.
+He is venerated as a saint in the Catholic Church, and his feast day is celebrated on 23 September.

-Pio joined the Capuchins when he was fifteen and spent most of his religious life in the convent of San Giovanni Rotondo.
-He was known throughout his life for numerous instances of supernatural phenomenon, most notably the stigmata upon his hands and feet.
-Several investigations into the phenomenon were conducted by the Holy See, and while they led to temporary sanctions on his ministry, his reputation continued to increase during his life.
+Francesco joined the Capuchins at 15, and spent most of his religious life in the monastery of San Giovanni Rotondo.
+As Padre Pio, he was known throughout his life for numerous instances of supernatural phenomena, most notably stigmata—wounds like those of Jesus Christ at his crucifixion—on his hands and feet and side.
+Several investigations into the phenomena were conducted by the Vatican; and although they led to temporary sanctions on his ministry, his reputation for sanctity continued to increase during his lifetime.
+He was also renowned for other mystical phenomena, and many other forms of spiritual outreach to individuals.

-After his death, his devotion continued to spread among believers all over the world.
+After his death, devotion to Padre Pio has continued to spread among believers worldwide, and especially throughout the Mezzogiorno.
 He was beatified on 2 May 1999 and canonized on 16 June 2002 by Pope John Paul II.
-His relics are exposed in the sanctuary of Saint Pio of Pietrelcina, next to the convent of San Giovanni Rotondo, now a major pilgrimage site.
-His legacy also includes the Casa Sollievo della Sofferenza, a hospital built near the convent of San Giovanni Rotondo.
+His relics are exposed in the sanctuary of Saint Pio of Pietrelcina, next to the monastery of San Giovanni Rotondo, which is now a major pilgrimage site.
+His legacy also includes the Casa Sollievo della Sofferenza ("Home for the relief of suffering"), a hospital built near the monastery of San Giovanni Rotondo.